-1.3 Outline
+1.3.
+Outline

 The structure of our paper is follows.
-In Section 2, we introduce spatially correlated shock processes, and discuss the tools we have produced to assist with the simulation of such models.
+In Section 2, we introduce spatially correlated shock processes.
+We also present a first simple model with spatially correlated shocks, and discuss the tools we have produced to assist with the simulation of such models.
 The theoretical results on existence of continuous stochastic processes are relegated to Appendix A, due to their technical nature.
-In Section 3, we describe our dynamic stochastic general equilibrium model of economic geography (DSGEEG).
-Section 4 presents theoretical and computational results from this model, and Section 5 concludes.
+In Section 2.3, we describe our dynamic stochastic general equilibrium model of economic geography (DSGEEG).
+Section 4 presents theoretical and computational results from this model.
+Section 5 concludes.

-2 Spatially correlated shock processes
+2. Spatially correlated shock processes